MfN-Berlin/app-kiebids/README.md

 > To get a better overview of your different pipeline runs, you can append your run-id with a name by setting  ```run_tag``` in the [workflow_config](./configs/workflow_config.yaml).
 The run-id would be of the format:
 > ```YYYYMMDD-HHMMSS_{run_tag}```.
 For example: ```20250115-174008_test_moondream.```

-To run the flow, you need to set the **image_path** in [workflow_config](./configs/workflow_config.yaml) to point to a folder with images.
-Pipeline will loop through all images and will output xml files to the ```output_path``` defined in the config.

 > [!NOTE]
 > The .XML results corresponding to a specific image is saved with the same image name.
-(This is also applies to the interim results saved by debug modus)
+(This also applies to the interim results saved by debug modus)

 ### Run flow on own images: